Sprayer

 Air bell

-This accessory is fitted to piston or diaphragm pumps.
-It is used to limit pulsation in discharge circuits.
-The air bell is essential on two-piston diaphragm pumps.
+This accessory is fitted to piston or piston-diaphragm pumps.
+It limits pulsation in the discharge circuits.
+The air bell is essential on piston-diaphragm pumps.

 Filters